odoo/documentation/content/applications/finance/fiscal_localizations/peru.rst

 immediately by clicking on the button “Sent now”.

 .. image:: peru/peru-sent-manual.png
-   :align: center
-   :alt: Send EDI manually
+   :alt: Send EDI manually.

 **Sent**: Indicates the document was sent to the OSE and was successfully validated.
 As part of the validation a ZIP file is downloaded and a message is logged in the chatter indicating the correct Government validation.

 .. image:: peru/peru-invoice-sent.png
-   :align: center
-   :alt: Message on chatter when the invoice is valid
+   :alt: Message on chatter when the invoice is valid.

 In case there is a validation error the Electronic Invoice status remains in “To be sent” so the corrections can be made and the invoice can be sent again.